-Requirements for Regular Admissions:
+Requirements for Regular Admissions

-- A completed application for admission along with the non-refundable \$20 application fee. - Applicants must have earned a minimum grade point average (GPA) of 2.0 on a 4.0 scale for 24 or more graded credit hours. - Applicants must submit an official transcript from each college attended, demonstrating they have left the institution "in good standing." - Applicants may be asked to submit an official high school transcript or GED score, demonstrating they have successfully completed all requirements to receive a high school diploma or GED if Financial Aid is unable to determine a student's Ability to Benefit based on the number of transfer credits.
+- A completed application for admission along with the non-refundable \$20 application fee. - Applicants must have earned a minimum grade point average (GPA) of 2.0-2.29 (conditional status); 2.3+ is full standing on a 4.0 scale for 24 or more graded credit hours. - Applicants must submit an official transcript from each college attended, demonstrating they have left the institution "in good standing." - Applicants may be asked to submit an official high school transcript or GED score, demonstrating they have successfully completed all requirements to receive a high school diploma or GED if Financial Aid is unable to determine a student's Ability to Benefit based on the number of transfer credits.